CitylifeSim/CitylifeSim.github.io/README.md

-# CitylifeSim: A High-Fidelity Pedestrian and Vehicle Simulation with Complex Behaviors
+# CityLifeSim: A High-Fidelity Pedestrian and Vehicle Simulation with Complex Behaviors
-This is the official code repository to accompany the paper "CitylifeSim: A High-Fidelity Pedestrian and Vehicle Simulation with Complex Behaviors".
+This is the official code repository to accompany the paper "CityLifeSim: A High-Fidelity Pedestrian and Vehicle Simulation with Complex Behaviors".
 Here we provide python code for generating and running scenarios using the simulation environment as well as links to the datasets and code used for running our experiments

 ## Dataset Download: